Sustainability reporting process and methods

 BAM’s reporting scope includes all waste leaving its sites and offices, mainly based on waste tickets and data provided by suppliers.
 Excavation waste and demolition waste are especially difficult to measure.
 Reported waste is either measured, calculated or estimated using reliable methods and input data which can be based on BAM’s experience in comparable works e.g. the relation of asphalt and aggregates.

 In 2011 BAM started reporting on the amount of materials used and the recycled content of various materials used by Dutch operating companies.
-BAM has selected the raw materials which it consumes in large quantities and which have a significant impact on natural resources.
-The Group reports on concrete, timber, asphalt, bricks, steel and limestone.
+BAM has selected the raw materials which are consumed in large quantities and which have a significant impact on natural resources.
+The Group reports on concrete, timber, asphalt and steel.

 True Price of asphalt

 Business conduct includes information regarding the Group’s Business Principles and Code of Conduct, on which BAM reports qualitatively.
-In addition, this report contains quantitative information on a mandatory e-learning course to increase awareness and understanding of the Code of Conduct and expected ethical behavior.
-The performance indicators concerned are: the number of employees who received an invitation to participate, which applies to all BAM Infra NL, BAM Bouw en Vastgoed and BAM PPP staff with a BAM email account; and the percentage of these employees that successfully completed the course between introduction in 2014 and 31 December 2015.
+In addition, this report contains quantitative information on a mandatory e-learning course to increase awareness and understanding of the Code of Conduct and expected ethical behaviour.
+The performance indicator concerned is the percentage of these employees that successfully completed the course between introduction in 2014 and 31 December 2016.

 Verification of this report

-In order to provide BAM’s stakeholders comfort over BAM’s sustainability information, for the sixth consecutive year the Executive Board has appointed PricewaterhouseCoopers Accountants (PwC) to provide independent assurance of the Report.
-As in previous years, BAM obtained reasonable assurance for all information with regard to the Safety section as included in chapter 3.2, IF and SAA.
-Additionally PwC provided reasonable assurance over the ‘Material themes’ section in chapter 3.1 and the ‘Business conduct and transparency’ section in chapters 2 and 3.2.
-For all other information reported in chapters 2, 3 and 7 (with the exception of paragraph 3.1 and 3.4) BAM obtained limited assurance.
+In order to provide BAM’s stakeholders comfort over BAM’s sustainability information, the Executive Board has appointed Ernst & Young Accountants LLP (EY) to provide independent assurance of the Report.
+As in previous years, BAM obtained reasonable assurance for all information with regard to the Safety section as included in chapter 4.2, IF.
+Additionally EY provided reasonable assurance over the ‘Material themes’ section in chapter 3.2 and the ‘Business conduct and transparency’ section in chapter 4.2.
+For all other information reported in chapters 2, 3.1, 3.2, 4.2, 4.3 and 9 BAM obtained limited assurance.

 Other sources of information